 Where do I go for my tests/scans?

-It depends on what tests or scans you have ordered.
-You may request a certain location.
-Please be aware that not every test or scan is offered at every imaging center.
-Our doctors can order tests and scans at any Holy Spirit or Pinnacle facility.
-Please be aware that your insurance may dictate where you go.
+Where you go depends on what tests or scans have been ordered.
+You may request a certain location, but please be aware that not every test or scan is offered at every imaging center.
+However, your insurance may dictate where you go.

 But I might have cancer!
 Can’t these tests happen any sooner?

-Of course you are concerned…. our staff will do their best to sure that you are scheduled as quickly as possible.
+We understand your concern.
+Our staff will do their best to ensure you are scheduled as quickly as possible.
 The medical assistant will determine if your insurance needs an authorization from your insurance company and make the request.
-Often, it takes the insurance company several days to agree to cover the test.
+It often takes the insurance company several days to agree to cover the test..